pro·tein (prōtēn′, -tē-ĭn)

 Any of a group of complex organic macromolecules that contain carbon, hydrogen, oxygen, nitrogen, and usually sulfur and are composed of one or more chains of amino acids.
 Proteins are fundamental components of all living cells and include many substances, such as enzymes, hormones, and antibodies, that are necessary for the proper functioning of an organism.
 They are essential in the diet of animals for the growth and repair of tissue and can be obtained from foods such as meat, fish, eggs, milk, and legumes.

-[French protéine, from Late Greek prōteios, of the first quality, from Greek prōtos, first; see per1 in the Appendix of Indo-European roots.]
+[French protéine, from Late Greek prōteios, of the first quality, of the first rank (protein being so called because it is a primary substance from which biological organisms are formed), from Greek prōtos, first; see per1 in the Appendix of Indo-European roots.]

 pro′tein·aceous (prōt′n-āshəs, prō′tē-nā-), pro·teinic (prō-tēnĭk), pro·teinous (prō-tēnəs) adj.

 The American Heritage® Dictionary of the English Language, Fifth Edition copyright ©2020 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 Indo-European & Semitic Roots Appendices

 Thousands of entries in the dictionary include etymologies that trace their origins back to reconstructed proto-languages.
 You can obtain more information about these forms in our online appendices: